Additionally, TREP champions programs oriented for students that enhance the school experience while building students’ skills in the following areas:

 A certification program for Process Operations Technicians resulted from the collaborative effort between Joliet Junior College and local petrochemical, chemical, and energy generating companies.
 TREP continues to participate in the roundtable of educators and company leaders to ensure the program provides current, relevant and in-demand job training skills.

-For the sixth year, students from TREP member middle and high schools were invited to create a poster that focuses on SAFETY—recognizing and eliminating safety hazards.
-The safety topics span health, PPE, driving, and COVID-19 safety guidelines.
+For the seventh year, TREP is inviting TREP member middle and high school students to create a poster that focuses on SAFETY—recognizing and eliminating safety hazards.
+The safety topics often span student safety at school, healthy lifestyle choices, appropriate PPE, safe-driving, and more.

-TREP has created a Poster Gallery to display the winning posters and ENCOURAGES you to download and print any poster for display.
-TRMA proudly refreshes its wall art yearly from this competition, as do so many other facilities.
+TREP showcases the winning posters in its Poster Gallery and ENCOURAGES you to download and print any poster for display at your location.
+TRMA/TREP proudly refreshes its wall art yearly from this competition, as does so many other facilities.

-To download, double-click on the thumbnail sized picture to load a 8×10 PDF file.
-This file can be saved and printed in 16×20 poster size.
+To download, double-click on the thumbnail sized picture to load a PDF file.
+This file can be saved and printed in a poster size.
 If you need a file different format, please contact TREP.

 2021 High School Winner